eviofekeze/swesarr_pytools/README.md

 snow water equivalent.

 SWESARR has three active (including a dual Ku band) and three passive bands.
-Radar data is collected in dual polarization (VV, VH) while the radiometer makes single polarization (H) observations.

-Additionally, SWESARR contains airborne microwave brightness temperature observations.
-Observations were made at three frequencies (10.65, 18.7, and 36.5 GHz; referred to as X, K, and Ka bands, respectively), at horizontal polarization with a nominal 45-degree look angle.
+Radar data is collected in dual polarization (VV, VH) while the radiometer makes single polarization (H) observations of microwave brightness temperature.
+Radiometer observations were made at three frequencies (10.65, 18.7, and 36.5 GHz; referred to as X, K, and Ka bands, respectively), at horizontal polarization with a nominal 45-degree look angle.

 To learn more about SWESARR, please see this tutorial delivered during the NASA Earth Science & UW Hackweek 2024: https://snowex-2024.hackweek.io/tutorials/swesarr/swesarr_tut.html